Zzz-Soar/DSANIB/README.md

 yacs>=0.1.8
 ```
 ## Running
-Run main.py to train DSANIB and obtain the predicted scores for drug-target interactions.
+Run main.py to train DSANIB and obtain the predicted scores for DTIs.

 Run DSANIB on Our Datasets
 To train DSANIB, where we provide the basic configurations for all hyperparameters in `config.py`.